Press Kit

 -

-Ella Mock, an artist and consent educator, joins Percy, Todd, and Nick to talk about intimacy choreography techniques and how we can use them in TTRPGs.
+Leo Mock, an artist and consent educator, joins Percy, Todd, and Nick to talk about intimacy choreography techniques and how we can use them in TTRPGs.

 S2E9: Narrative is the Jelly: The False Binary of Fiction and Crunch